Skip to content

 people: x.array(personSchema, '//person')

-const result = compiledSchema.parseSync(xml);
+const result = schema.parseSync(xml);

 The schema above combines the common fast-path shapes in one compiled schema: absolute element and attribute selectors, direct text() selectors, a descendant array boundary with //person, relative selectors inside each person item, nested objects, scalar arrays, object arrays, optional fields, and transforms.
 Numeric validation like .int() is still applied after text extraction.